rmacuna/TRT/README.md

 **Note**

-As a free template it still lack of some advanced features like a hamburger menu on mobile, a landscape responsive or a premium animated website.
+As a free template it still lack of some advanced features like a hamburger menu on mobile, a landscape responsive or premium animations.

 This is just a fancy design with common animations  😄